 ABOUT THE OWNER & FOUNDER

 Andreas Liebenberg has owned the property since 1991.
-He has been instrumental in creating what Bateleur is today and has been involved with every aspect from the design of the new safari camp, to guiding groups and implementing the more specialist itineraries.
+He has been instrumental in creating what Bateleur is today.
+He has personally been involved in every aspect, from the design of the safari camp, to guiding groups and implementing the more specialist itineraries.

 At the beginning, there was no camp at all – guests simply arrived with the backpack, sleeping bag and food and the ‘camp’ comprised a spot under a shady tree!
 Great pride is taken in keeping the property in a pristine condition – erosion sites have been successfully rehabilitated and roads are constantly maintained.

 Twice, he has received the Timbavati Private Nature Reserve’s conservation award for the most eco-sensitive land owner.

 Andreas has been involved in the conservation industry for over 20 years, with a background in man and animal tracking; self-protection and combat training; and wilderness guiding.

 He is a partner in Counter Insurgency Tracker Training (CITT) which specialises in training field rangers across Africa in man-tracking and counter-poaching.

 During the period October to April the days are warm with temperatures of up to 40 degrees Celsius or sometimes higher.
 The days are often partly cloudy or overcast and warm and humidity levels can be quite high.
 At night the temperature can drop to 18 degrees Celsius.